Michael Pitt: Film

-In 2001, Pitt earned a breakout role as Tommy Gnosis, the lover of a genderqueer rock star named Hedwig, in the film Hedwig and the Angry Inch, an adaptation of John Cameron Mitchell's 1998 stage musical.
+In 2001, Pitt portrayed Tommy Gnosis, the lover of a genderqueer rock star named Hedwig, in the film Hedwig and the Angry Inch, an adaptation of John Cameron Mitchell's 1998 stage musical.
 Although not his first film role, Pitt's performance as Gnosis led to a series of supporting roles in many acclaimed and often controversial films, including Bully (2001), Murder by Numbers (2002), and the 2007 remake of Funny Games.
 One of Pitt's more notable roles was as the lead in The Dreamers (2003).

 Pitt attributes his success in films to a combination of hard work and the presence of "a few angels in my life."
 He has also stressed that he chooses roles not with the hope that they will garner commercial success or to gain notoriety but to create art, challenge the audience, and ultimately contribute to a project that he is proud of:

 To be honest, I make very controversial films.
 The films that I've made have been very, very bold choices.
 As the years go by, I think my work is going to come more and more in context.
 The truth is that you can't take what people say too seriously.
 If I cared what people think about my career, I would have not done—just look at my work.
 Don't look at me, look at what I've done.
 Every movie that I've picked, from my first film on, has been considered by everyone to be "career suicide."
 And I have an amazing life.
 I have an amazing career.
 I work with artists.
 But I'm not making Spider-Man.

 In 2004, Pitt has also appeared in The Heart Is Deceitful Above All Things and The Village and in 2005 starred in Last Days as a rock musician "inspired" by Nirvana frontman, Kurt Cobain.
 He performed all of the songs, which closely resembled Cobain's guitar and singing styles.

 On the set of Last Days, he met Thurston Moore of Sonic Youth, who had been hired by Van Sant to serve as the film's music consultant.
 The pair formed a close bond, with Moore writing, "[Gus] wanted me to hang out with Michael and talk about his character, and let him be in character.
 We ended up spending a lot of time together.
 My daughter Coco still relates to Michael as Blake from Last Days".

 In 2006, he starred in the unconventional romantic comedy Delirious as a young homeless man who befriends a celebrity photographer and falls in love with a pop singer.
 The movie appeared at the Sundance Film Festival.
 The following year, he played opposite Keira Knightley in Silk, adapted from the novel by Alessandro Baricco, as Hervé Joncour, a French silkworm smuggler, who falls in love with a baron's concubine while in Japan.